CarlYang-coder/UMI-Manipulation-in-Construction/README.md

 ## Trajectory Replay

 ### Calibration
-Refer to the [Calibration](./Software) directory for data and its processing, where also provides [Calibration](./Software) the trajectory.
+Refer to the [Calibration](./Software) directory for data and its processing, where also provides [replay](./Software/replay_trajectory.py) of one trajectory.

 ## Multi-Model